Fifteen Truisms Learned in Life

 Experience Is the Best Teacher

 They say that experience is the best teacher.
 The experiences which I have had over my life before and after parenting have certainly confirmed that not all education is obtained from books and in school.
-During my past 70 years on earth, I can think of at least 15 truisms learned in life.
-In this hub, I will share this wisdom with you.
+Since my birth in 1944, I can think of at least 15 truisms learned in life.
+In this article, I will share this wisdom with you.

 Fifteen Truisms Learned in Life